 Strong Outlook for Vet Tech Jobs in California

-According to the Bureau of Labor Statistics (BLS 2020), there will be approximately 21,100 new jobs added for veterinary technicians across the country between 2018 and 2028.
-This 19 percent job increase is much faster than the 5 percent average growth expected of all occupations.
+According to the Bureau of Labor Statistics (BLS 2021), there will be approximately 18,300 new jobs for veterinary technicians across the country between 2019 and 2029.
+This predicted growth rate clocks in at 16 percent, which is four times faster than the anticipated growth rate for all occupations during that time period (4 percent).